dr3st/docker-vintage-story/README.md

 ## Howto build image

 Very easy usage, you **can** define version via parameter.
 If not set, default (1.14.10) value will be used!
+Additional parameters can be appended and will be passed to docker build.

 **default version**
 ```